 Moderator: Kathy Hessler, Director, Animal Law Clinic and Aquatic Animal Law Initiative, Center for Animal Law Studies at Lewis & Clark Law School

-Scientists and animal lawyers are important allies and their creative partnerships prove that together they are a strong front for animal protection progress.
-This kick-off plenary session will explore the joint work of an animal behavior expert and animal lawyer who have helped expand the definition of suffering in animal cruelty cases, as well as sharing details about exciting opportunities to bring science to animal law scholars, theorists, and practitioners.
+Scientists and animal lawyers are important allies, and their creative partnerships prove that together they are a strong front for animal protection progress.
+This kick-off plenary session will explore the joint work of animal behavior experts and animal lawyers.
+The panelists will share details about exciting opportunities to bring science to animal law litigation and legislation, as well as to scholars and theorists.

 10:15 – 10:45 a.m.
 PT